 Let’s talk about stacked pull requests

-Stacked code reviews work with most of the common tools that are built on Git and allow you to review code, like GitHub, GitLab, Bitbucket.
+Stacked code reviews work with most of the common tools that are built on Git and allow you to review code, like GitHub, GitLab, and Bitbucket.

-To start, let’s imagine we are working on a new feature.
+Let’s start by imagining we are working on a new feature.
 We want to add the functionality to add and delete items to and from a shopping card.